-Student admission to the PSP is restricted to 20 per academic year and eligible for admission are graduates of Chemistry, Pharmacology, etc. Students' number is restricted upon a selection procedure based mostly on their score of admission exam (60%), on the studies scores, scientific activity, knowledge of foreign languages (English), followed by candidates' interviews by an already established academic committee.
+Student admission to the PSP is restricted to 15 per academic year; eligible for admission are graduates of Chemistry, Agriculture, etc. Students' number is restricted upon a selection procedure based on the studies scores, scientific activity, knowledge of foreign languages (English), followed by candidates' interviews by an already established academic committee.
 The majority of applicants to the PSP is from Chemistry departments.
-The ratio of women/men appears not unbalanced.
-The proportion of graduates is very good.
+There is no written examination for admission to the PSP.

 All procedures for student selection are clearly described in the required supporting documents.
-Documents also contain information for the student rights and obligations, and ways allowing to monitor their studies progression.
+Documents also contain information about student rights and obligations, and ways to monitor the progression of their studies.
 Research ethics regulation, regulation of studies, mobility and student assignments are also provided.

 The duration of the PSP is four semesters.
-For the graduation, courses (in the form of lecture) and practical laboratory/research exercise are required along with the completion of the thesis.
+For the graduation, courses (in the form of lectures) and practical laboratory/research exercises are required along with the completion of the thesis.
 To date, all courses are given in Greek, while the choice of language of the thesis is up to the student.
 Literature-based knowledge is acquired, and practical training modules are available.

 Faculty of the PSP show understanding and flexibility for students that are working or having specific needs (e.g., military service, health problems).
-The PSP diploma successfully allows the students to get a job with specific requirements mostly in the private domain (mostly to the pharmaceutical companies and some research institutes or private laboratories) or to further develop by acquiring a PhD degree.
+The PSP diploma successfully enables students to get a job with specific requirements mostly in the private domain (food and beverage industry, research Institutes or private laboratories) or to further develop by acquiring a PhD degree.

 The communication between the students and the faculty members of the PSP is excellent.
-Faculty are constantly available in helping the students and provide all necessary information.
+Faculty are constantly available in helping the students and providing all necessary information.
 Progress of the PSP students is followed closely by the faculty and the programme secretariat.

-The meeting of the EEA Panel with current students and recent graduates of the PSP left a very positive impression of the utility of this PSP.
-All of them were very enthusiastic and positive concerning their experience and knowledge received.
+The on-line meeting of the EEA Panel with current students and graduates of the PSP left a very positive impression of the utility of this PSP.
+All of them were very enthusiastic and positive concerning experience and knowledge received.
 Several past students are excelling in the Pharma or Food industry and indicated the great importance of this PSP.

-However, current students, graduates and stakeholders requested additional courses in the form of workshop or site-visits, linking new developments and needs in industry (i.e., pharma) with analytical chemistry.
+However, current students, graduates and stakeholders suggested additional courses and organized workshops or site-visits, in order to be informed about new developments and requirements in industry/research.
 Concerning the quality and number of courses, students pointed out that most of the courses are well-structured and easy to follow.
 The mobility of the students through Erasmus+ and CIVIS is quite satisfactory.

-The PSP provides an important and interesting basis for further studies in the field and fulfils an important need for further education and training in Analytical Chemistry.
+The PSP provides an important and interesting basis for further studies in the field and fulfils an important need for further education and training in Food Chemistry.
 The EEA Panel believes that the length of studies (4 semesters) of the PSP is appropriate.

-The EEA Panel estimates that although students' mobility is satisfactory, there should be an effort to use the Erasmus+ platform or other opportunities (pharmaceutical industries) of student mobility and exchange within Greece or abroad.
+The EEA Panel estimates that although students' mobility is satisfactory, there should be an effort to use the Erasmus+ platform or other opportunities of student mobility and exchange within Greece or abroad.
 PSP faculty is aware of this and work towards this direction.

 The EEA Panel, but also the students and stakeholders, believe that this PSP could become even more international by delivering all courses and seminars in English and encouraging the students to write their Thesis in English.
-This will offer more opportunities for international exchanges and will increase the chance of students to find a job in the field or continue for a PhD degree in Greece or abroad.
+This will offer more opportunities for international exchanges and will increase the chances of the students to find a job in the field or continue for a PhD degree in Greece or abroad.